bfernand4/neon-pupil-lab-eye-tracking-analysis/README.md

 ## Model Used

 We use the **DeepLab ConvNeXt Large KMaX** model, trained on the COCO dataset, for semantic segmentation.
-This model is capable of detecting and labeling a wide variety of everyday objects in each video frame, enabling precise mapping between gaze points and objects in the scene.

 ---